Home

 Educator

-Solomon pool was a successful and famous educator in the United States of America.
+Solomon Pool was a successful and famous educator in the United States of America.
 While pursuing his master’s degree at the University of North Carolina, Pool also became a mathematics tutor.
 He, later on, received an honorary alumni master’s degree, and in 1861 he was promoted to adjunct professor of math.
-He became a sought-after educator, and while in the University, he landed a lucrative position of $5,000 a year as a U.S deputy appraiser in North Carolina.
+He became a sought-after educator, and while at the University, he landed a lucrative position of $5,000 a year as a U.S. deputy appraiser in North Carolina.
 He later returned to the University of North Carolina in 1869 to accept the presidency.
-Although his management of the University didn’t end well, and a court order saw the University closed and Pool stripped off his title, he later went on to become a principal of a school in Cary.
+Although his management of the University didn’t end well, and a court order saw the University closed and Pool stripped of his title, he later went on to become a principal of a school in Cary.

 Adding Machine